-Talking about the future in English requires a clear understanding of differences between "will" and "going to."
-Let’s take a closer look at each term to help you communicate in English effectively and authentically.
+Talking about the future in English requires a clear understanding of the subtle differences between "will" and "going to."
+While both phrases predict future events, they are used in slightly different contexts.
+Let’s take a closer look at each term.

 In its future tense form, "will" is particularly useful for expressing decisions made on the spot, signifying choices made without prior planning.